johnsonandjohnson/Bodiless-JS/packages/cx-navigation/doc/MenuTitle.md

-# CX MenuTitle Component
+# Vital MenuTitle Component

-The CX MenuTitle Component extends Bodiless MenuTitle to apply CX Editors and Link.
+The Vital MenuTitle Component extends Bodiless MenuTitle to apply Vital Editors and Link.

 ## Site Builder Details

-From a Site Builder perspective, CX MenuTitle is comprised of a token collection (`cxMenuTitle`) and a MenuTitle component (`MenuTitleClean`).
-You can use the default CX MenuTitle token (`cxMenuTitle.Default`) as is, or you can recompose it to meet your site's requirements.
+From a Site Builder perspective, Vital MenuTitle is comprised of a token collection (`cxMenuTitle`) and a MenuTitle component (`MenuTitleClean`).
+You can use the default Vital MenuTitle token (`cxMenuTitle.Default`) as is, or you can recompose it to meet your site's requirements.

 ### Usage